-This section describes the configuration of the Avaya SBCE.
-It is assumed that the initial installation of the Avaya SBCE, the assignment of the management interface IP Address and license installation have already been completed; hence these tasks are not covered in these Application Notes.
-For more information on the installation and initial provisioning of the Avaya SBCE, consult the Avaya SBCE documentation in the Additional References section.
+In the sample configuration, the Avaya SBCE is used as the edge device between the Avaya CPE and the MTS Allstream SIP Trunking service.
+It is assumed that the initial installation of the Avaya SBCE and the assignment of the management interface IP Address have already been completed; hence these tasks are not covered in these Application Notes.
+For more information on the SBC installation and initial provisioning, consult the Avaya SBCE documentation listed in the References section.